Nalipas/Task-Board/README.md

 [![Task Board Screenshot][product-screenshot]](https://nalipas.github.io/Task-Board/)

-Here you can find the source code used to deploy a simple Task Board web application, based on acceptance critera set in the '02-Challenge' folder.
+Here you can find the source code used to deploy a simple Task Board web application.
+The application allows a user to place tasks on a Kanban Board by filling out a form modal.
+Tasks cards are displayed in the 'To-do' lane and can be dragged over to other lanes as necessary.
+If a task is due today, it will show as 'yellow', and if it is past due, it will show as 'red'.
+Tasks will remain in their lanes through page refreshes, and can be deleted by the user by using the button on the card.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>